 The cuts were huge and perfectly seasoned and cooked.
 Yes, it costs a bit more than other steaks you can find in Bucharest but the quality was plainly obvious.

 Also, Maize is doing really interesting work with the cheese.
 Romania is not known for aged cheeses, generally favoring fresh white cheeses.
-But Maize is trying to bring aged cheeses into the Romanian cuisine.
+But Maize is trying to bring aged cheeses into the Romanian local cuisine.
 I recommend you to start with a charcuterie platter to try some of their creations.

 They also feature a tasting menu at the chef’s table that I hope to make it back for.